threefoldtecharchive/info_manual3/wiki/manual3_get_started/grid3_billing.md

 ## Discount on staked tokens

-A personal staking mechanism has been put in place that provides token holders with discounts on the capacity they purchase.
+A personal automatic staking mechanism has been put in place that provides token holders with discounts on the capacity they purchase.

 !!!include:threefold:staking_discount_levels0